SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/applications/abinit/index.md

 ## Example

-See the [example jobs page](../../jobs/examples/index.md) for additional examples and infortmation about jobs.
+See the [example jobs page](../../jobs/examples/index.md) for additional examples and information about jobs.

 ### Cori